KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Articles/Feedback.md

 KeyboardKit has an observable ``KeyboardFeedbackSettings`` class that can be used to configure the feedback for various actions.

-KeyboardKit will by default create a settings instance and apply it to the input controller's ``KeyboardInputViewController/keyboardFeedbackSettings``.
-You can use it to customize the feedback configuration:
+KeyboardKit will by default create a settings instance and bind it to the input controller's ``KeyboardInputViewController/keyboardFeedbackSettings``.

+You can use this settings instance to customize the feedback configuration:

 ```swift
 class KeyboardViewController: KeyboardInputViewController {